official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 responsibility for identifying and articulating capability gaps.

-126

-The Report of the Iraq Inquiry•  Delays in providing adequate medium weight Protected Patrol Vehicles (PPVs)
+•  Delays in providing adequate medium weight Protected Patrol Vehicles (PPVs)

 and the failure to meet the needs of UK forces in MND(SE) for ISTAR and helicopters should not have been tolerated.